davidpet/snippets/cpp/Functions/009 - Return Type Inference - explanation.md

 # Return Type Inference

-In the above code, we have demonstrated the use of return type inference in C++.
+In the code, we have demonstrated the use of return type inference in C++.
 The `auto` keyword is used to let the compiler deduce the return type of a function from its return statements.
 This feature is particularly useful when working with templates or lambda functions, where the return type might not be known in advance.

 The `simpleFunction` function returns an integer, so the compiler deduces its return type to be `int`.
 The `sum` function returns the sum of two numbers, so the compiler deduces its return type from the types of the numbers.
 The `makeLambda` function returns a lambda function, so the compiler deduces its return type to be a function that takes an `int` and returns an `int`.